Mental Capacity Assessments UK: Expert Reports from £496 + VAT

 What Is Mental Capacity?

 Imagine a friend who wears a T-shirt on a frosty morning and a heavy coat on a scorching afternoon.
-You’d naturally wonder if they really understood how to match their clothing to the weather.
-Mental capacity assessments work in a similar way — but for life’s far more important choices.
-They explore whether a person can truly understand, process, and decide about specific matters, such as managing finances, signing a will, or consenting to medical treatment.
+You would naturally wonder if they really understood how to match their clothing to the weather.
+Mental capacity assessments work in a similar way, but for life's far more important choices.
+They explore whether a person can truly understand, process, and decide about specific matters such as managing finances, signing a will, or consenting to medical treatment.

-Today, following case law (A Local Authority v JB [2021] UKSC 52), assessments are carried out using a functional-first approach:
+Following case law (A Local Authority v JB [2021] UKSC 52), modern assessments use a functional-first approach.
+Here is how it works:

 -